New to Cape Town: Royaltea bar serves premium teas and other treats

 At this point the new year is 91 days old (92 if it’s a leap year), and the Western Cape is still in a celebratory mood.
-Mzansi’s answer to America’s Burning Man festival heads out to the dusty Tankwa National Park in the Karoo.
-Alternatively, if you consider yourself a foodie then you simply have to check into the SA Cheese Festival and the mouth-wateringly delicious Taste of Cape Town.
+Mzansi’s answer to America’s Burning Man festival heads out to the dusty Tankwa Karoo.
+Alternatively, if you consider yourself a foodie then you simply have to check into the SA Cheese Festival or just be like April, dress up and play the fool.

 MAY IN CAPE TOWN

-As the city edges toward the mid-year and the vibe of the festive celebrations peters out, Cape Town’s diary makes up for the slower pace by offering to-dos that celebrate olives and vinos from across the winelands.
-May’s agenda also features some serious literary events, and one of Mzansi’s premier food shows.
+As the city edges toward the mid-year and the vibe of the festive celebrations peters out, Cape Town’s diary makes up for the slower pace by offering to-dos that celebrate olives and acoustic vibes with some of SA's biggest musicians while also featuring some serious literary events in the Winelands.